Century, Really

 The "Year Zero" Intuition

 Here's the thing — our intuition isn't stupid*.
-Programming languages start arrays at 0.
-It's just built for a different counting system.
 We think in zero-indexed terms now.
 Floors in some countries start at ground floor = 0.
+It's just built for a different counting system.
+Consider this: programming languages start arrays at 0.
 We're used to the first item being #0.

 But the Gregorian calendar?
-It's one-indexed.
+Consider this: it's one-indexed.
 Always has been.
-Worth adding: the first year of the first century was year 1.
+The first year of the first century was year 1.
 The first year of the 22nd century will be 2101.

 And honestly?
-In real terms, the confusion is harmless most of the time.
 But it matters when precision counts — legal contracts, historical dating, scientific papers, software that handles date ranges.
+The confusion is harmless most of the time.
 I've seen a financial model break because someone hardcoded "21st century = 2000-2099" and the leap year logic choked on 2100 (which isn't a leap year, by the way — but that's another article).

 When Does the 22nd Century Actually Begin?